binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 #### Web-sites {#network-countermeasures-doppelganger-domains-websites}
 ![](images/ThreatTags/PreventionAVERAGE.png)

 Train users to be wary of these things.
-Just awareness, is a technique used by attackers is often enough to prevent its success.
+Just awareness that this is a technique used by attackers is often enough to prevent its success.

 #### SMTP {#network-countermeasures-doppelganger-domains-smtp}
 ![](images/ThreatTags/PreventionAVERAGE.png)